DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Dialogue And Grounding

-During navigation, the landmark recognition is triggered if the user intent is \textit{Object goal} and the NLU extracts a goal object from the input sentence.
+During navigation, the landmark recognition is triggered if the user intent is \textit{Object goal} or \textit{Location goal} and the NLU extracts a goal object from the input sentence.
+The extracted information of the goal is kept in memory throughout the conversation.
 If the user mentions additional information about the landmark, we use simple prompt engineering to make the description more specific.
-For example, locations and attributes of objects can be added to the description by ``a chair in the office'' or ``a gaming chair.''
+For example, locations and attributes of objects, such as ``a chair in the kitchen,'' can be added to the memorized description.
 In addition, the robot uses clarification dialogue to disambiguate the desired landmark if the input description does not contain any object.
 If the user only provided the location or attributes without mentioning the object name (\eg~``Take me to the kitchen''), our system provides hints to encourage the user to provide more specific descriptions (\eg~``What object are you looking for in the kitchen?'').
 If there are multiple similar objects in different landmarks, our system disambiguates the user's preferred landmark (\eg~``What kind of chair are you looking for?
 A dining chair, an office chair, or a sofa?'').
-After choosing a unique landmark, our system confirms the goal with the user (\eg~``Do you wish to go to a dining chair?'').
+After choosing a unique landmark, our system confirms the memorized goal description with the user (\eg~``Do you wish to go to a dining chair?'').
 No further action is taken until the user affirms the goal.
+The memorized goal information is cleared after the confirmation to prepare for the next goal.

-With the disambiguation and confirmation dialogue, the NLU is able to precisely capture the user's desired destination, which is crucial for the whole navigation experience.
+With the disambiguation and confirmation dialogue, the NLU is able to precisely capture the user's desired destination with minimal constraints on the user's phrasing, which is crucial for the whole navigation experience.
+Using better language models for the NLU is left for future work.